-Organizations eligible to host Minnesota GreenCorps members include public entities (local, regional, state, tribal), school districts, not-for-profit institutions of higher education, and 501(c)(3) nonprofit organizations.
-MN GreenCorps member projects must fit into one of four focus areas:
+Organizations eligible to host Minnesota GreenCorps members include public entities (local, regional, state, and tribal), school districts, public education institutions, and 501(c)(3) nonprofits.
+MN GreenCorps member projects must align with one of four topic areas:

 - Community readiness and outreach

 As a host site, your organization can harness a member's energy and enthusiasm to move your environmental projects forward.
 Host sites don't pay a fee to participate in the program but are expected to provide supervision, office space, internet and phone service, training, and any resources necessary for members to accomplish their projects.
 The MPCA manages the recruitment, application, and selection process for Minnesota GreenCorps members.